crispinalan/widget-draughts/README.md

 ## License

-This project is licensed under the GPL License.
+This project is licensed under the Apache 2.0 License.

 ## Roadmap